tmolitor-stud-tu/mod_push_appserver/README.md

   This setting will also make http forms available at all `POST` HTTP endpoints for easier manual testing of your setup by simply using your browser of choice.
 - **push\_appserver\_rate\_limit** *(number)*
-  Allow one request per this much seconds.
-Default: 5 (e.g. one request every 5 seconds).
+  Allow this much requests per second.
+Default: 5.
   This should mitigate some DOS attacks.

 ### Configuration options (mod\_push\_appserver\_apns)